Welcome to Early Years

 - Read every night with your child, it really will make a difference!

-- Practice weekly spellings daily.
+- Practice high frequency word spellings daily.

 - Practice speed sounds daily.